If you’re writing for the ebook market, the ability to write short is a definite advantage:

 I admitted I had a problem.
 (Fessing up is the first step on the road to recovery – so they say.)

 I sternly informed myself that I didn’t have the luxury to indulge in panic, much less over-writing.
 (I really didn’t think the self-talk was going to help.
 It never had in the past.
 But hey, it was worth a shot.)

-I figured out what I do best: writing action scenes and dialogue.
+I figured out what I do best: writing action scenes and dialogue in Romance novels.

 Next, I unleashed myself to write action and dialogue, speeding through all the fun scenes that were screaming to be written.
 That strategy took me through 121 pages (120 was my goal.)
 Not bad!